Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

    - No explicit or overly sexual imagery.
    - Must follow server-wide rules.

 6. **Poster Limit**
-   - Each character may post up to 2 posters per pinboard, including business advertisements.
-   - No business may be advertised more than 2 times on the same pinboard.
+   - No business may be advertised more than 3 times on the same pinboard.

 ## Review & Rejection

 - Art Team reviews reported works for compliance.
 - Low-effort, flawed, or immersion-breaking works will be rejected.
-- The Art Team reserves the right to remove posters they feel do not fit the image of Gilded, even if they otherwise follow the above rules.
+- The Art Team reserves the right to remove posters they feel do not fit the image of Gilded, even if they otherwise follow the above rules

 # Tailor Mannequin Script Rules

 - The tailor mannequin script enhances roleplay by allowing tailors to craft outfits.
 Users must prioritize immersion, historical accuracy, and meaningful roleplay.